 DO Somontano is situated on a high plateau in the central

-part of the province of Huesca in a beautiful area of verdant
+part of the province of Huesca, a beautiful area of verdant

 green hills between the foothills of the Pyrenees and the

-clay together with a good deal of calcium, all of which is
+clay as well as a good deal of calcium, all of which is

 ideal for the cultivation of vines.
 The region is sheltered

 from the cold north winds by the Pyrenees.
 The climate is

 continental with temperatures as high as 40°C in the summer